 Tisch Fund - How to Apply

 Individual students or student groups interested in receiving support from the Tisch Fund must complete a short application and submit relevant materials about the event(s), project, or program they are planning, including a detailed budget, timeline, and letter of support from a Tufts faculty/staff member or community partner.
 See the sidebar for the application link.
-The application period is now open, and applications will be reveiwed on a rolling basis.
+The application period is currently closed.
+The Fall I Deadline to submit is October 17 at 11:59pm.

 Preparing a Strong Application